-Question: My question is on leaf mulchers.
+Question: My question is on leaf mulch.
 Years ago I remember my grandfather burning mountains of leaves every fall.
 Now that seems like such a waste of good organic material.

 I’ve been thinking about purchasing the Worx leaf mulcher shredder I’ve seen on TV to grind up all of our leaves in the fall.
-Is there a benefit to mulching the leaves and do they provide any nutritional benefits to the soil?
+Is there any benefit of mulching the leaves?
+Do they provide any nutritional benefits to the soil?
 Caleb, Remington Virginia

 Answer: First off – Don’t Burn Those Leaves!

-From all appearances a dried leaf does not seem to contain much plant food.
-A leaf’s value lies in the great number of soil nutrients it contains.
+Dried Leaves Benefits: From all appearances, a dried leaf does not seem to contain much plant food.
+A leaf’s value lies in the great number of nutrients it adds to the soil.

 In the fall, these leaves tumble to the earth where they decay, and return to the soil those valuable elements it has lost through leaching.
 This cycle goes on year after year, maintaining the top soil with tree mulch in a forest at its peak of fertility.
 Is it a wonder the vegetation is so lush in a woods?

 Fallen leaves oxidize slowly releasing a constant flow of plant food the year around.
 Besides being Nature’s own food, they help to keep the soil spongy, porous, and moist.
 It would do us well to take a few hints from Mother Nature.
 Instead of burning leaves, we can put them to work improving our soil.